What Is A Face Fit Test?

 It’s a common misconception that a Face Fit Test is a costly and complex procedure that somehow involves moulding or modifying a mask to the wearers face; simply not true!

-It’s a simple, quick and effective method to demonstrate if tight fitting respiratory protective equipment (RPE) does or does not create an effective seal to the wearers face; if a mask does not create a seal, if does not protect the wearer, an alarming percentage of masks simply do not fit the wearer.
+It’s a relatively simple, quick and effective method to demonstrate if tight fitting respiratory protective equipment (RPE) does or does not create an effective seal to the wearers face; if a mask does not create a seal, if does not protect the wearer, an alarming percentage of masks simply do not fit the wearer.

 Aside form the ethical & moral reasons for protecting the Health and Safety of workers, the simple illustration below explains how UK Regulations & HSE guidance make it a mandatory requirement to face fit test those wearing close fitting respirators & filtering face pieces. i.e. ANYONE wearing tight fitting RPE MUST receive a face fit test.

 HSAW 1974 > MGMT 1999 > COSHH 2002 > PPE 1992 > HSG53 > INDG479 > Fit2fit Companion

 The Quantitative Method involves the use of instrumentation, the equipment measures an ambient particle count in the surrounding atmosphere and compares this reading to the particle count within the mask giving a “fit factor”.
 This type of fit test is typically suited to those working in higher risk sectors or those wearing full face RPE; although the speed and accuracy of this method has seen it relied on heavily during the Covid 19 pandemic across a range of sectors.

-The Qualitative Method is a simple process and very effective when undertaken by a competent fit tester.
-A foul tasting Bittrex solution (Denatonium Benzoate) is sprayed into the breathing zone of the RPE wearer, held there by a hood placed over the wearers head.
+The Qualitative Method is a process and very effective when undertaken by a competent fit tester.
+A foul tasting solution (Bittrex AKA Denatonium Benzoate) is sprayed into the breathing zone of the RPE wearer, held there by a hood placed over the wearers head.
 The Bittrex solution in aerosol form is not able to pass through the filter of the mask, therefore if the wearers tastes the solution, a seal has not been achieved and the mask does not fit.